2025 World Series: Los Angeles Dodgers

 Two-way player Shohei Ohtani won the 2025 NLCS MVP with a three-home-run, six-inning, ten-strikeout, zero-runs-allowed performance in Game 4.

-The Dodgers solidified their championship roster from the previous season by adding free agents starting pitcher Blake Snell, reliever Tanner Scott, and winning the bid to sign Japanese pitcher Roki Sasaki, while also re-signing Teoscar Hernández and Blake Treinen.
+The Dodgers solidified their championship roster from the previous season by adding free agents starting pitcher Blake Snell, reliever Tanner Scott, and winning the bid to sign Japanese phenom Roki Sasaki, while also re-signing Teoscar Hernández and Blake Treinen.
 As heavy favorites to repeat, the Dodgers became the first defending World Series champion to begin their season 8–0, besting the previous record held by the 1933 Yankees, who started their season 7–0.
 The Dodgers had a 56–32 record with a nine-game lead in the National League West on July 3.
 However, from July 4 through September 6, the Dodgers experienced their worst 54-game stretch (22–32) of Dave Roberts' tenure as team manager (2016–present).
+During this stretch, they temporarily lost their division lead to the San Diego Padres.
 At the heart of their struggles was an unreliable bullpen, including hitting rock bottom on a September 6 walk-off loss to Baltimore where Yoshinobu Yamamoto did not allow a hit for 8 2/3 innings.
 The bullpen could not get the final out and ended up blowing a 3–0 lead.
 They rebounded towards the end of the season, winning five of their last six regular season series, posting a 93–69 record and winning the NL West division for the fourth consecutive season and the 12th time in the last 13 seasons (2013–2020, 2022–2025).
-At the All-Star game, Freddie Freeman, Shohei Ohtani, and Will Smith were fan-voted starters, while Yamamoto was an MLB selection and Clayton Kershaw, playing in his last season, was the "legend pick".
+At the All-Star game, Freddie Freeman, Shohei Ohtani, and Will Smith were fan-voted starters, while Yamamoto was an MLB selection, and Clayton Kershaw, playing in his last season, was the "legend pick".